Program Overview

 - Serve as a springboard for discussion of career opportunities as the program progresses.

-- Touchpoint 2 – Self-Assessment: Complete a self-assessment of your current skill levels for the MPH core competencies.
-Identify the core competencies that you wish to focus on and those that are particularly relevant to your professional future.
-In your reflection, briefly explain what knowledge, skills and experiences you bring to the program.
+- In your reflection, briefly explain what knowledge, skills, and experiences you bring to the program.
 Identify your goals for the MPH by explaining what you hope to gain in terms of knowledge, skills, professional and personal contacts, and any additional experiences.
-This touchpoint should be reviewed with your faculty advisor.
+This information should be reviewed with your academic network adviser.

 The Goals Analysis is intended to be a living document, one which you and your advisor review and update as you make changes in focus and direction throughout the MPH program.